Rutledge Lane, Melbourne, Victoria © Ashlea Wheeler

 By Ashlea Wheeler

-Melbourne’s original gin bar is buried in a basement and accessed via a dark alleyway.
+Melbourne’s original gin bar is in a basement and accessed via a dark alleyway.
 As creepy as it might sound, this lavish venue is actually one where you can sip on a stellar gin martini while surrounded by luxurious lounges and velvet drapes.
 On World Gin Day each June, Gin Palace staff usually celebrate by hosting classes during the day and having cocktail specials during the evening.
 With over 200 gins to choose from including local options like Four Pillars from nearby Yarra Valley, gin fanatics are sure to be satisfied.

 If you’ve ever wondered what it would be like to eat Aussie comfort food while seated in a decommissioned train carriage that has been placed on a rooftop (and who hasn’t?), here’s your chance to try it.
 Easey’s serves classic meals like fish & chips or burgers, and is also a street art gallery and music venue featuring new and classic hip hop beats from the resident DJ.
 Melbourne’s reputation as a grungy trend-setter is truly ingrained in this Collingwood space.